llnl/benchpark/docs/benchpark-analyze.rst

 The ``benchpark analyze`` command can be used to generate pre-configured charts for analysis of scaling studies using Caliper and Thicket.
+We generate Caliper performance data using the Caliper modifier ``caliper=time,mpi`` (:doc:`modifiers`).
-We use `Thicket <https://github.com/LLNL/thicket>`_ to help compose and visualize Caliper performance data collected from running our experiment with the Caliper modifier.
+We use the `Thicket <https://github.com/LLNL/thicket>`_ performance analysis library to compose and visualize the Caliper performance data.
+Thicket is embedded into the ``benchpark analyze`` command, leveraging metadata to generate the scaling study figures.

-After running, ``ramble on``, run the ``benchpark analyze`` command on the ramble workspace directory.
+After running, ``ramble on``, run the ``benchpark analyze`` command on the ramble workspace directory to generate:

+1. A calltree of the regions that were executed in the benchmark.
+2. A scaling study figure, which can be configured with command-line arguments.
+3. A csv of the datapoints plotted on the figure.

 .. note::